Sarmqn/Sumi-Chan-Discord-Bot/README.md

 # **Sumi-Chan Discord Bot** 😀

-This bot has been created for the discord server Social Hub owned by Ramen Shop#4515, for people who play on the Hypixel Server on the popular game Minecraft.
+This bot has been created for the discord server Social Hub owned by Sarman#4733, for people who play on the Hypixel Server on the popular game Minecraft.
 I will work to continously post updates on this repository.
 I hope to expand it so it can be used by any server and hopefully become a hit.

 It will be a powerful bot that will be able to complete many tasks, essentially an all-purpose bot hosted on GitHub Pages. {Discord.py}